Whatsapp Me

 The New Kingdom period (c.
 1550–1070 BCE) saw more sophisticated gardens with water management systems, as well as ornamental ponds decorated with lotus flowers and papyrus.
 These features also had practical uses—shadufs, simple water-lifting devices, were developed during this period to transport water from the Nile River for irrigation.

-Plant Selection and Arrangement: Strategic Planting
+Plant Selection and Arrangement of Ancient Egyptian Gardens: Strategic Planting

 The types of plants selected for Egyptian gardens were carefully chosen based on their utility, symbolism, and beauty.
 Sycamore fig trees, date palms, pomegranates, and lotus flowers were common, with the plants arranged to create a pleasing symmetry.
 During the Middle Kingdom (c.
 2050–1710 BCE), gardens began to show greater complexity, with plants like carob trees, tamarisks, and willows being used.